Lip-syncing for external audio is provided by Plugin_Remote. Make sure this plugin is enabled when using this feature.

 SNDxxxxyyyyyyyyyyyyyyyyyyy....

-Below is a sample script for “Real-time streaming of voice from a microphone device to MMDAgent-EX”.
-Both WebSocket and TCPIP samples are shown.
-Please prepare a microphone device before running it.
+Below is a sample script that records from a microphone and streams audio to MMDAgent-EX in real time.
+Both WebSocket and TCP/IP samples are provided.
+Prepare a microphone device before running.

 Plugin_Remote_Websocket_Host=localhost